Solvency II Association | Online Training and Certification

 Solvency II knowledge is one of the main factors that make managers and employees indispensable for Financial Conglomerates (FC), Financial Holding Companies (FHC), Mixed Financial Holding Companies (MFHC), and Insurance Holding Companies (IHC) around the world.
 Attracting qualified staff is the most important component of any Solvency II implementation strategy.

 One main challenge for insurance and reinsurance undertakings after the Solvency II directive is the need to assess the fitness and propriety of the persons who effectively run the undertaking.
-For example, according to Article 42 of the Solvency II Directive:
+It is important to understand Article 42 of the Solvency II Directive:

 "Article 42.
 Fit and proper requirements for persons who effectively run the undertaking or have other key functions.